Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Simulation Schemes for the Heston Dynamics

 \subsection{Moment-matching scheme}

-We consider the moment-matching scheme suggested by Andersen and Brotherton-Ratcliffe \cite{andersen2005extended} (herein, called the ABR scheme).
-This scheme assumes that the variance $v_t$ is locally lognormal, and the parameters are determined such that the first two moments of the discretization coincide with the theoretical moments: \begin{small} \end{small} As reported in \cite{lord2010comparison}, the scheme, being very easy to implement, is more effective than many of the Euler variants presented in Section \ref{sec:Discretization of Heston model with a non smooth transformations for the volatility process}; however, it was observed that this scheme shows a nonrobust weak-error behavior w.r.t. the model parameters.
+We consider the moment-matching scheme suggested by Andersen and Brotherton-Ratcliffe \cite{andersen2005extended} (the ABR scheme).
+This scheme assumes that the variance $v_t$ is locally lognormal, and the parameters are determined such that the first two moments of the discretization coincide with the theoretical moments:

+As reported in \cite{lord2010comparison}, the scheme is easy to implement and more effective than many of the Euler variants presented in Section \ref{sec:Discretization of Heston model with a non smooth transformations for the volatility process}; however, this scheme exhibits a nonrobust weak error behavior w.r.t.~the model parameters.